ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The key skill is to understand a **"situation"**:

 * Understanding the "who" - Identifying the actors in this situation.
 Done by putting yourself into the perspective of the actors.
+A trick is to visualise the actor(s) themselves.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
 * Understanding the "why" - Why are the actors taking these decisions or actions.
 The connecting glue between nodes.